 A lot of VPN providers name this feature in a different manner.
 But the most notable term is negated by Surfshark which calls it a Network Lock.
 In other terms, it is a mere Internet kill switch providing a safe exit in case of a lost VPN connection.

 What Types of VPN Kill switches are there?

 This brilliant piece of technology comes in 2 different types:

 However, some VPN providers like Le VPN, classify their kill switch types as Active Kill Switch and Passive Kill Switch.
-These are based on protocols that have the capability to identify if you are disconnected from the VPN server.
+These are based on protocols that have the capability to identify if you are disconnected from the virtual server location.